stonepros/stone/doc/radosgw/ldap-auth.rst

   ``ldaps://<fqdn>:<port>`` parameter to not transmit clear text credentials over the wire.
-- ``rgw_ldap_binddn``: The Distinguished Name (DN) of the service account used by the Ceph Object Gateway
+- ``rgw_ldap_binddn``: The Distinguished Name (DN) of the service account used by the Stone Object Gateway
 - ``rgw_ldap_secret``: Path to file containing credentials for ``rgw_ldap_binddn``
 - ``rgw_ldap_searchdn``: Specifies the base in the directory information tree for searching users.
 This might be your users organizational unit or some